ted-ncg/labs/04-account-repository.md

 ### C. Create AccountRepository Implementation

-1. Create a new class `FakeAccountRepository` that implements the `AccountRepository` interface:
+1. Create a new class `FakeAccountRepository` that implements the `AccountRepository` interface and start with:

     ```java
     public class FakeAccountRepository implements AccountRepository {